 Which strategy works best?
 And which should you follow?
 Let’s find out…

-Intermittent Fasting: this eating strategy cycles between periods of eating and periods of fasting.
+This eating strategy cycles between periods of eating and periods of fasting.
 The content of your meals during eating periods is not a factor.
 Some cycle between eating and fasting each day, creating a small window for eating and fasting for at least 16 hours, while others cycle eating and fasting across several days, taking as much as 48 hours at a time to fast.

 Pros: Humans have been fasting for thousands of years.
 Our bodies are well equipped to handle periods of fasting.
 Research shows that fasting produces benefits for disease prevention, metabolic health, weight loss and even life extension.
 Some find it less work to fast rather than to plan for several small meals.
 During eating periods you get to eat whatever you want.

 Cons: Abstaining from nourishment for long periods of time can be challenging, especially when food is all around you.
 Socially it can be awkward to skip meals while your friends and family break bread together.
 Some find themselves overeating during eating cycles, and some find the ongoing absence of food to aggravate food obsession and to produce an unbalanced focus on food.

 This eating strategy, of breaking the traditional 3 square meals into 6 smaller meals that are spaced 2-3 hours apart, has been used by body builders and fitness competitors for years.
 The content and size of each meal is an important factor of this eating plan.
 Meals early in the day contain lean protein, fiber-filled veggies and a small portion of complex carbs, while meals later in the day are smaller and do not contain any complex carbs.
 All meals are low in fat.